abhilashraju/GGL/README.md

 printparents(vertexParents,CGVertex{0,2},CGVertex{0,0},[&](auto& v){return cg.to_string(v);});
 cg.printContent(std::cout);
 ```
 The noted aspect in above code is that the setPredicate call .
 This is an important call for the graph traversal to determine the presence of an edge.
-Basically this function set the relation between negihbouring vertices.
-In our purticular case it is saying that if the vertex content is 'a' then it  represents an edge.
+Basically this function set the relation between among neighbourhood vertices.
+In our purticular case it is saying that two negihboring cells are connected if both have 'a' as it's content.